mrkkrp/markkarpov.com/tutorial/th.md

 main = TIO.putStrLn $(embedFile "src/Main.hs")
 ```

 The program outputs its own source code.
-No `src/Main.hs` file is expected
+No `src/Main.hs` file is expected to
-to exist when we run the binary, the source code is stored in the executable
+exist when we run the binary; the source code is stored in the executable
 itself.
 Note how the `IsString a => a` value was instantiated to `Text`
-automatically because `Text` is an instance of `IsString`.
+automatically, because `Text` is an instance of `IsString`.

 ## Conclusion

-This is by no means a complete TH tutorial, some more rarely used tools and
+This is by no means a complete TH tutorial; some of the more rarely used tools
-functions have not been covered.
+and functions have not been covered.
 Still, the tutorial should get you up to
-speed and give a taste of what meta-programming in Haskell looks like.
+speed and give you a taste of what metaprogramming in Haskell looks like.
 For
-further information refer directly to the Haddocks:
+further information, refer directly to the Haddocks:

 <https://hackage.haskell.org/package/template-haskell>

-The new [`th-abstraction`][th-abstraction] package may also be of interest.
+The [`th-abstraction`][th-abstraction] package may also be of interest.
+It
-It normalizes variations in the interface for inspecting datatype
+normalizes variations in the interface for inspecting datatype information
-information between different versions of the `template-haskell` library.
+across different versions of the `template-haskell` library.

 Good luck!